Campenois History, Family Crest & Coats of Arms

 Early Origins of the Campenois family

 Important Dates for the Campenois family

 This web page shows only a small excerpt of our Campenois research.
-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Campenois History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Campenois History in all our PDF Extended History products and printed products wherever possible.

 Campenois Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Campenois have been found, including Champney, Chamnes, Chamness, Chamney, Champneys and many more.

 Early Notables of the Campenois family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Campenois Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Campenois family to Ireland

 Some of the Campenois family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Campenois family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Campenois were among those contributors: Edward Champneys who settled in New Jersey in 1675 with his wife Priscilla, son and daughter; James Champness settled in Baltimore in 1774; John and Jane Champnes settled in Barbados in 1654..